 NEXT BALLET EXAM

 Every child has a choice to take the ISTD GRADED/VOCATIONAL exams which are accredited by Ofqual or just enjoy the gradual progression through each level.
-The next exam session is Autumn 2020 at Warblington School.
+The next exam session is Summer 2022 at Warblington School.

 BALLET EXAM INFORMATION

 Why enter your child in an exam?
 'Enjoyment through achievement' is a phrase that sums up our philosophy, and earning a government recognised qualification with an ISTD certificate is a rewarding experience.
 If you are working hard to make progress with your ballet, you need some way of recognising your success and reassurance that you are on the right track.

 The exam offers motivation and inspiration, working from a carefully structured syllabus towards a goal, giving each child a real sense of achievement and a performance opportunity.
 Throughout the build up towards the exam we will endeavour to sympathetically encourage and guide them.

 Of course, ballet exams will not suit everyone and exam syllabuses are not intended to provide a complete curriculum or choice of repertoire.
 Your child can enjoy the gradual progression through each grade still gaining the stimulation and interest that they require.
 As it is still a way off we will be entering some children that are not quite ready yet, but should be ready for this time.
 Pupils must have reached their fifth birthday before they can be entered for the pre-primary exam.
 Please see the chart below for age limits.